librasteve/Air/docs/Air/Component.md

 method DELETE() returns Mu
 ```

-Default delete action (called on DELETE) - may be overridden
+Default delete action (called on DELETE) - may be overrserialden

 ### method UPDATE